Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 27 September 2025 02.20.09 UTC
+- WIB: Sabtu, 27 September 2025 03.28.05 UTC
-- WITA: Sabtu, 27 September 2025 03.20.09 UTC
+- WITA: Sabtu, 27 September 2025 04.28.05 UTC
-- WIT: Sabtu, 27 September 2025 04.20.09 UTC
+- WIT: Sabtu, 27 September 2025 05.28.05 UTC

 Kutipan Inspiratif:
-"A true friend unbosoms freely, advises justly, assists readily, adventures boldly, takes all patiently, defends courageously, and continues a friend unchangeably."
+"Success is no accident.
+It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."

-Kategori: friendship
+Kategori: success